Hossein G. Askari

 Areas of Expertise

-International trade and finance, Islamic economics, economic development in the Middle East
+Islamic economics and finance, economic development in the Middle East, oil economics

 Professor Askari received his B.S. in Civil Engineering, attended the Sloan School of Management and received his Ph.D in Economics from the Massachusetts Institute of Technology.
 Before coming to GW in 1982, he was a Professor of International Business and Middle Eastern Studies at the University of Texas at Austin.
 Askari served on the Executive Board of the IMF, Special Advisor to the Minister of Finance of Saudi Arabia and as consultant to the OECD, the World Bank, the IFC, the UN, the Government of Saudi Arabia, and a number of multinational corporations.
 He has acted as a mediator between the governments of Iran and Saudi Arabia and Iran and Kuwait.